 Pleasant notes that one of the biggest revolutions in business communications right now is the ability to integrate communications into applications, business processes, and workflows.
 And that using APIs to integrate UC and collaboration solutions is top-of-mind for providers today. thinQ takes its own unique approach to a CPaaS-API integration with our Twilio Voice Add-On.

-“By making a quick, simple call to our REST API, using one of our SDK wrappers or making a small code change to your existing application code,” Senior Software Developer Andy Clarke explains, “you can enhance Twilio’s voice calling features with thinQ by Commio’s intelligent cost routing engine and disaster recovery technology, giving you the full flexibility and feature set of the Twilio platform while saving up to 50%.”
+“By making a quick, simple call to our REST API, using one of our SDK wrappers or making a small code change to your existing application code,” Senior Software Developer Andy Clarke explains, “you can enhance Twilio’s voice calling features with Commio’s intelligent cost routing engine and disaster recovery technology, giving you the full flexibility and feature set of the Twilio platform while saving up to 50%.”

 We’re seeing APIs being used in a host of different ways, from as a means to establish cloud-based contact centers, to as a team-building collaboration tool, delivering patient appointment notifications and 2FA messages, to even making sure every food order comes with hot and crispy fries.
 There are untold numbers of use cases, but for CPaaS providers, the sky may well be the limit.
 For more information about the future of communications solutions, the cloud, and the API, contact Commio.

 As a CPaaS provider, Commio is transforming the telecom industry by combining revolutionary cloud-based services, APIs, and plug-ins for voice and messaging.